I14Y-ch/handbook/content/en/8_changelog/_index.md

 ---
 {{<alert title="Language" color="warning">}}
 __DE:__ Diese Seite liegt ausschliesslich in englischer Sprache vor.
 __FR:__ Cette page est uniquement disponible en anglais.
 __IT:__ Questa pagina è disponibile solo in inglese.
 {{</alert>}}

 The I14Y interoperability platform is under active development.
 New features are added with each release.
 Bugs are also fixed.
 The most important changes are briefly documented below.
-For detailed information on the development of the platform, please contact the [I14Y team] (mailto:i14y@bfs.admin.ch).
+For detailed information on the development of the platform, please contact the [I14Y team](mailto:i14y@bfs.admin.ch).

 ## Release 5 February 2024
 - The channels of a public service are now displayed directly on the overview page.
 Previously, they could be found in a separate tab.
 This change allows users to access the public service with fewer clicks.